akvo/akvo-product-design/FLOW/Features/70-WebForms/Feature definition - 1st implementation step .md

 3. Photo upload should check that it is a suported file type
 4. Same with video upload

+Error messages should be located under the input field.

 ### Questions
 1. We are adding geotagging to photos - how will this work with photos uploaded with a webform?